gigalixir/gigalixir-cli/docs/source/deploy.rst

 How do I deploy an umbrella app?
 ================================

 Umbrella apps are deployed the same way, but the buildpacks need to know which internal app is your Phoenix app.
-Set your :bash:`phoenix_relative_path` in your :bash:`phoenix_static_buildpack.config` file, see the `heroku-buildpack-phoenix-static configuration <https://github.com/gjaldon/heroku-buildpack-phoenix-static#configuration>`_ for more details.
+Set your :bash:`phoenix_relative_path` in your :bash:`phoenix_static_buildpack.config` file, see the `gigalixir-buildpack-phoenix-static configuration <https://github.com/gigalixir/gigalixir-buildpack-phoenix-static#configuration>`_ for more details.

 When running migrations, we need to know which internal app contains your migrations.
 Use the :bash:`--migration_app_name` flag on :bash:`gigalixir ps:migrate`.